egoist/poi.js.org/docs/options.md

 ### restartOnFileChanges

 Type: `string` `Array` `boolean`
-Default: It defaults Poi config file if it exists.
+Default: It defaults to the path to Poi config file if it exists.

 Restart Poi while the specified files are modified.